Thakurvaibhav/k8s/custom-metrics-hpa/README.md

 1. We are only getting a single custom metric in the prometheus adapter.
 2. In order to get more metrics add rules in `custom-metrics-api/custom-metrics-config-map.yaml` and deploy it.
 You can find more rules [here](https://github.com/DirectXMan12/k8s-prometheus-adapter/blob/5afd30edcfce7f1914591948ea71ec2b5b34af31/deploy/manifests/custom-metrics-config-map.yaml#L8)
+3. Make sure you update the `--prometheus-url` argument in `custom-metrics-api/custom-metrics-apiserver-deployment.yaml` accordingly.
+Presently it is set to the thanos querier endpoint deployed as a part of Clustered Prometheus Set-Up